davekch/raspi-nas/README.md

 Ansible script to set up a simple NAS for a local network.
 Tested on a raspberry pi running Ubuntu server 22.04

 ## Setup
-1. Set the host- and username of your raspberry pi in the `raspberries` section in `hosts.
+1. Set the host- and username of your raspberry pi in the `raspberries` section in `hosts.ini`
 2. Install and setup [sops](https://github.com/getsops/sops).
 A basic `.sops.yaml` could look like this:
     ```yaml
     ---